 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
+Terms apply to all credit card welcome offers, earning rates and benefits and some credit card benefits will require enrollment.
 For more details please see the disclosures found at the bottom of every page.

-- $125 (rates & fees)
+- annual_fees (rates & fees)

 - 6 points/dollar at Marriott Bonvoy properties worldwide

-- 4 points/dollar on spending at US gas stations
+- 4 points/dollar on spending at U.S. gas stations

 - 4 points/dollar on spending on wireless telephone services purchased directly from U.S. service providers

-- 4 points/dollar on spending on US purchases for shipping
+- 4 points/dollar on spending on U.S. purchases for shipping

 - 15 elite night credits towards elite status every year

 - Get a 7% discount off standard rates for standard room reservations at all Marriott Bonvoy properties

 The welcome offer (terms apply)